 The Bachelor of Science in Nursing programs are tailored for two populations:

-- The traditional B.S.N. program is for students going to college for the first time or coming to the WMU Bronson School of Nursing from another academic major program, college or university.
+- The Pre-Licensure B.S.N. program is for students going to college for the first time or coming to the WMU Bronson School of Nursing from another academic major program, college or university.

 - The R.N.-B.S.N. program is for students who have graduated from an associate or diploma program and will have their R.N. license no later than three months after entering the program.

 Health informatics and information management program

 Health informatics and information management is a multidisciplinary program designed to provide balanced education in the health sciences, health care informatics, information technology and management.
 HIIM prepares students to manage the acquisition, storage and retrieval of health information.
 Health informatics and information management majors are specialists in managing electronic medical records, design health information systems and lead value added activities for health administration.